Google’s Imagen text-to-image synthesizer creates strikingly accurate ‘photos’

 octopus holding newspaper google imagen

-The researchers acknowledge that more work is required before Imagen can be responsibly to the public.
+The researchers acknowledge that more work is required before Imagen can be responsibly released to the public.
 Google Research, Brain Team

 Additionally, the researchers noted that due to the available datasets on which Imagen is trained, the program exhibits bias.
 “Dataset audits have revealed these datasets tend to reflect social stereotypes, oppressive viewpoints, and derogatory, or otherwise harmful, associations to marginalized identity groups.”

-While the technology is certainly fun (who wouldn’t want to whip up an image of an alien octopus floating through a portal while reading a newspaper?), it’s that it requires more work and research before Imagen (and other programs) can be responsibly released to the public.
+While the technology is certainly fun (who wouldn’t want to whip up an image of an octopus floating through a portal while reading a ?), it’s clear that it requires more work and research before Imagen (and other programs) can be responsibly released to the public.
 Some, like Dall-E 2, have deployed safeguards, but the efficacy remains to be seen.
 Imagen acknowledges the gargantuan, though necessary task of thoroughly mitigating negative consequences.

-“While we do not directly address these challenges in this work, an awareness of the limitations of our training data guides our decision not to release Imagen for public use,” they finish.
+“While we do not directly address these challenges in this work, an awareness of the limitations of our data guides our decision not to release Imagen for public use,” they finish.
 “We strongly caution against the use of text-to-image generation methods for any user-facing tools without close care and attention to the contents of the training dataset.”

 The post Google’s Imagen text-to-image synthesizer creates strikingly accurate ‘photos’ appeared first on Popular Photography.